kkornakiewicz/hello/content/contact.md

 ---

 Hi,
-I am Krzysztof, a software engineer, currently based in Barcelona.
+I am Krzysztof, I do this programming thing and currently live in Barcelona.

 This page is to share experiments and thoughts.